What to Write in a Get-Well Card for a Pet

 - Pets aren't supposed to get sick.
 They are supposed to help us feel better.
 I hope yours gets better soon.

-- I am thinking of your little friend, and I am wishing him well.
+- I am thinking of your little friend, and I am wishing him/her well.

 - No one can love pets like their owners, but I sure do like yours a lot.
 So I'm wishing your pet to get well soon.